 Knowing what signs to watch out for and following some simple steps to eating well can help.
 More information on this subject is available on our malnutrition page.

 Is it true that everyone should try to drink eight glasses of water a day?

 Yes, all adults need at least 1.5 litres (2.5 pints) of fluid per day.
 This is the same as around 6 - 8 cups or glasses.
 Water is the healthiest type of drink, but it does not have to be water.
 You can include a variety of different types including tea, or coffee.
 Drinking enough fluids is important to function properly and following some simple steps will help to keep you hydrated.

 How do I get help with shopping and preparing food?

 There are lots of examples of different aids and equipment to help you in the kitchen.
-Our equipment page has lots of examples for you to think about.
+Our daily living equipment page has lots of examples for you to think about.